 Have you been “expertly diagnosed” by your parlour facialist as having open pores?
 Or has a quick perusal of a beauty magazine suggested this term to you?
-Does your make-up look cake-y on application and has a makeup expert suggested that this is because of your open pores?
+Does your make-up look cake-y on application ?
+Has a makeup expert suggested that this is because of your open pores?

 Open pores are our chief complaint at Krya as well, and the reason why so many women write to us asking for a better solution to their skincare woes.